July 19, Reading 2 – Isaiah 34, 35

 He was without sin.
 A lamb without blemish.

-And He gave Himself up for us, a sacrifice for the entirety of God’s people from Adam all the way through to that day He returns.
+And He gave Himself up for us, a sacrifice for the entirety of God’s people from Adam all the way through to those alive on the day He returns.

-We see it in the wrath of a righteous and just God being poured out on Jesus, God the Son, at the cross.
+We see these truths in the wrath of a righteous and just God being poured out on God Himself in Jesus at the cross.

-Jesus took God’s wrath for the sin of His people so that we could be free.
-Free from the consequences of that sin, free from the just punishment for our sin.
+Jesus took God’s wrath on Himself so that we could be free.
+Free from the eternal consequences of that sin, free from the just punishment for our sin.

 Free!